aaruff/LabManager/README.md

 The control program, is the program which sends application start/stop requests, and monitors its state.
 The execution program is installed on one or more computers, and executes applications on the controllers behalf.

-### Controller Installation
+### Controller
-The controller consists of an executable `LabManager-Controller.exe`, and three configuration files:
+The controller consists of an executable `LabManager-Controller.exe`, and three configuration files: app-config.yaml, lab-layout.yaml, and log4j.properties.
-- app-config.yaml
-- lab-layout.yaml
-- log4j.properties

-Copy the `server` folder containing all of the above files into a directory of your choice (e.g. `C:\LabManager\controller`).
+First copy the `controller` folder into a directory of your choice (e.g. `C:\LabManager\controller`) on the controlling computer.

 Edit the `app-config.yaml` file and declare all of the applications you would like to run on the executors.
 For example:
 ```